-January 9 Rental textbook pick-up begins for students who are paid January 9-10 Freshman Orientation January 10 Open Registration Ends at 5:00 p.m.
-January 11 No Registration or Schedule Adjustments during this time.
+January 16 No Registration or Schedule Adjustments during this time.

 Registration re-opens during Final Schedule Adjustment.

-January 12-13 Final Schedule Adjustment begins at 7:30 a.m. on Thursday, January 12th.
+January 17-18 Final Schedule Adjustment begins at 7:30 a.m. on Thursday,

+January 17th.
 Students should check their schedule for any classes removed due to low enrollment.
 Students who decide not to attend must drop all of their classes.
-Students will be financially responsible for any classes remaining T 40 on their schedule as of 12:30 p.m. on Friday.
-January 13 Fee Payment Deadline at 12:30 p.m. for all students registered for Spring 2012.
+Students will be financially responsible for any classes remaining on their schedule as of 12:30 p.m. on Friday.

+January 18 Fee Payment Deadline at 12:30 p.m. for all students registered for Spring 2012.
 Students who have not paid by 12:30 p.m. will not have access to other university services such as textbook rentals, ID services, hang tags, housing, meals, etc. Students are responsible for tuition and fees for any courses that remain on their schedule as of 12:30 p.m.
-January 13 Last day for undergraduate students to remove "I" grades January 16 Martin Luther King Holiday January 17 First Day of Classes; Regular Semester and Term I February 15 Graduation Audit for Spring 2012 Graduation Candidates begin.
+January 18 Last day for undergraduate students to remove "I" grades January 21 Martin Luther King Holiday January 22 First Day of Classes; Regular Semester and Term I February 11-13 Mardi Gras Holidays February 15 Term I Classes: Last day to withdraw from classes February 18 Graduation Audit for Spring 2012 Graduation Candidates begin.
 No graduation applications will be accepted for Spring 2012 after this date.
-Last day to apply for Summer/Fall T. 16 2012 graduation without late fee.
-February 16 Term I Classes: Last day to withdraw from classes February 20-22 Mardi Gras Holidays March 5 Term I Classes End March 6 Term I Classes: Final Examinations; T-TH schedule March 7 Term I Classes: Final Examinations; M-W schedule.
-March 9 Regular Classes: Last Day to withdraw or resign from the M University.
+Last day to apply for Summer/Fall 2012 graduation without late fee.
+March 11 Term I Classes End March 12 Term I Classes: Final Examinations; T-TH schedule March 13 Term I Classes: Final Examinations; M-W schedule.
+March 15 Regular Classes: Last Day to withdraw or resign from the University.
 Deadline at 12:30 p.m.
-March 12 March 16 Term II Classes Begin March 19-23 Term I grades due by 9:00 a.m.
-Priority Registration for Summer and Fall 2012 classes April 6-13 Spring Break April 11-12 Early Orientation for Scholarship Recipients April 20 Term II Classes: Last Day to withdraw from classes May 4 Last Day of Classes May 5 Saturday Only Classes - Final Examinations May 7-11 Final Examinations May 12 Commencement 10:00 a.m.
-May 14 Grades due by 9:00 a.m Last day to return rental textbooks j 11 without a fine May 18 Student accounts will be charged for any rental books not 1714y 10 between accounts will be charged for any rental books not returned by 12:30 p.m.
+March 18 Term II Classes Begin March 18-22 Priority Registration for Summer and Fall 2013 classes March 20 Term I grades due by 9:00 a.m.
+March 25 Open Registration Begins for Summer and Fall 2013 classes March 29- April 3 5 Spring Break April 3-4 Early Orientation for Scholarship Recipients May 2 Term II Classes: Last Day to withdraw from classes May 10 Last Day of Classes May 11 Saturday Only Classes - Final Examinations May 13-17 Final Examinations May 16 Grades for prospective graduating students due by 9:00 a.m.
+May 18 Commencement 10:00 a.m.
+May 20 Grades due by 9:00 a.m Last day to return rental textbooks without a fine returned by 12:30 p.m.